In previous examples, you used a Personal Access token for all Webex API access. These tokens are great for

 .

-Service Apps tab of the Management > Apps section, selecting the request and Authorizing, after
+Service Apps tab of the Management > Apps section, selects the

 permissions to approve service apps, but we are including it here as a reference.